lucasisud/Fps-chess-cheat/README.md

 How do i dump my own SDK?
 Use https://github.com/Encryqed/Dumper-7 build it in release then when you've done that open process hacker then find FPSChess-Win64-Shipping.exe. then inject dll then find your dll then select it then open it'll create a sdk automatically so go to C:\Dumper-7\4.26.2-15973114+++UE4+Release-4.26-FPSChess\CppSDK\SDK go one back then copy the file and paste in your project and include it and there you go you've updated you're sdk!
+(Delete old sdk and replace with new.)

 <img width="218" height="277" alt="image" src="https://github.com/user-attachments/assets/35ca0fdc-f18e-4630-9401-091d17ea7007" />